 - Save your results online or use an Excel budget spreadsheet

 - Simplify your budget overall

-Any amount you save – great or small – is a fantastic step towards achieving your goal.
+Any amount you save – great or small – is a fantastic step towards achieving your goal of home ownership.

 Money is an emotional thing for all of us, but don’t be too hard on yourself and remember to reward yourself every now and then.